 The biggest change to business taxes after MTD’s introduction is the requirement to keep records of tax-related transactions electronically.

 This means quite a drastic change in individuals’ and businesses’ relationships with HMRC, and the level of insight you have into your own tax affairs.
-Moving to a new-fangled technology might be daunting, and the jargon might be unfamiliar, but technology gives everyone more power to be more in control with taxes.
+Moving to a new-fangled technology might be daunting, and the jargon might be unfamiliar, but technology gives everyone more power to be more in control of taxes.

 Another big change is the requirement for businesses to use smartphones, software, or computers to submit digital tax records.